 If we are to take full advantage of the wealth of descriptive and functional data that have been obtained using breast cancer cell lines, we must change the way we view them.
 We must stop trying to lump cell lines together into groups, and instead, we must analyze each cell line as a patient.
 This approach is the key to developing truly personalized therapeutic approaches for cancer therapy, because if we can learn how to effectively reverse engineer dozens to hundreds of individual cell lines, then computational and machine learning methods can be used that allow us to extrapolate those strategies to individual patients that share the same genomic features as the individual cell line.
 Thus, it is the goal of this blog to first convince the reader that more work, not less, is needed using cancer cell lines derived from patients, as the functional genomic data currently available for these cell lines is the gateway to novel and personalized therapeutic strategies for cancer, particularly metastatic disease.
 Given that, it is important to start this discussion with a general discussion about the usefulness of breast cancer cell lines, and whether they are good models of human breast cancer as it occurs in patients.

 One may wonder why this topic even needs to be discussed, because after all, breast cancer cell lines have been a mainstay of breast cancer research for decades.
 But even though many thousands of papers have been published describing data derived from the use of breast cancer cell lines (nearly 10,000 using MCF-7 cells alone!) there are some who now feel that cell lines are obsolete because they are poor models of the human disease.
 As a result, several groups have argued that alternative strategies are now needed to move the field forward and this has resulted in the promotion of organoid models and PDX models of breast cancer as superior ways to advance the field.
 And, while I would never argue that we shouldn’t always be trying to find the best tools and strategies to perform breast cancer research, I think it’s important that we not throw the baby out with the bath water and disregard or diminish the importance of cell line-based research based on scanty evidence that the lines don’t adequately model human disease.
-So, to begin this book, I want to take start by summarizing the evidence in support of the use of breast cancer cell lines as valuable resources and argue that we have not done enough to fully leverage the power of breast cancer cell lines to understand the many types of human breast cancer and to identify their vulnerabilities.
+So, to begin, I want to take start by summarizing the evidence in support of the use of breast cancer cell lines as valuable resources and argue that we have not done enough to fully leverage the power of breast cancer cell lines to understand the many types of human breast cancer and to identify their vulnerabilities.

 One of the most common, and in my view unfounded complaints about breast cancer cell lines is that they are unstable and because of that, do not mimic human disease, or they simply can’t be trusted to provide reliable evidence.
 The evidence that is often cited to support this notion is that cell lines such as MCF-7 are said to have different characteristics in different laboratories around the world, suggesting that the inherent instability of cell lines is the cause of this.
 However, the recent use of STR profiling of cell lines is showing us that much of that “variability” is the result of poor cell culture technique and sloppy sharing of cell lines across laboratories that results in misidentification of cell lines.
 So, if MCF-7 cells in a laboratory no longer express the estrogen receptor, it is likely that they are actually Hela cells, or some other common contaminant, rather than bone fide MCF-7 cells.